Small Title

 Why did I decide to self-publish?

 Self-publishing is definitely time-consuming and 100% terrifying.
-To put your work out there, without a publisher backing you up, is scary.
+To put your work out there without a publisher backing you up is scary.
 And the learning curve is immense if you're not coming from a background in marketing.
 I had no idea if I was making the right choices when I first started (and I have learned so much).
 I'm indebted to the 2020 Women In Publishing Summit, two books in particular (Self-Published Millionaire (Joseph Alexander and Tim Pettingale) and Online Marketing for Busy Authors (Fauzia Burke)) and Shayla Raquel's book on Author Branding.
-Book Twitter is also, for the most part, a welcoming and helpful place.
+And all the author communities out there!

 Check out my list of post-apocalyptic book recommendations on Shepherd.com